samueltann/tp/docs/UserGuide.md

 Format: `clear`

-<div markdown="span" class="alert alert-primary">:warning: Common Mistake:
+<div markdown="span" class="alert alert-warning">:exclamation: Caution:
-Double-check the index before deleting, as this action cannot be undone.
+This command deletes all student data permanently.
+Use it with care.
 </div>

 ### Exiting the program : `exit`